10 Best Microlearning Examples for Enterprise Training

 Four Minute Books takes that concept and makes it appropriate for the principles of microlearning.
 As the name implies, the applications take books and boil down the main concept into bite-sized pieces.

 This way, the learner can understand three key concepts explained in the books within four minutes without having to read the entire length of the book.
+This is a perfect microlearning example for those who want to gain knowledge quickly.

-How Some Companies are Using Microlearning
+How Some Companies Are Using Microlearning

 Google’s Whisper Courses